-To implement billing the WYDE bridge software can store and transmit CDR data that could be used for billing.
-Note that the WYDE bridge software is not responsible for financial billing; it neither tracks credit cards nor sends invoices to the clients.
+For billing purposes the WYDE bridge software can store and transmit CDRs (Call Detail Records).
+Please note, that the WYDE bridge software is not responsible for financial billing; it neither tracks credit cards nor sends invoices to the clients.
 It only provides CDR data and it is up to you how to use them in your financial billing.